Air travel in 2026 feels different — slower, more unpredictable, and often more stressful than many travelers remember.

-For many travelers, the biggest delay doesn’t happen in the air — it happens at the airport itself.
-Long security lines, extended waiting times, and unpredictable screening processes have become a common part of the journey.
+For many people, the biggest delay doesn’t happen in the air — it starts right at airport security.

 If you’ve traveled recently, you’ve probably experienced it firsthand.